<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Wright-Patterson Spouses Clubs: WPAFB has several private organizations for military spouses, including the WPAFB Enlisted Spouses’ Club, the WPAFB Officer Spouses’ Club, and an International Spouses Group.

-Airman and Family Readiness Flight: newcomer resources, classes, and counseling.
+Airman and Family Readiness Flight: Newcomer resources, classes, and counseling.

 Higher education near WPAFB: Sinclair Community College, Central Michigan University, Clark State Community College, Strayer University, University of Dayton, and Wright State University.